dhis2/training-docs/content/android/tg_aswa_part1.md

 ### For Program specific settings

-Trainers can explain that this section allows the admin user to customize features such as filter, completion percentage, mandatory search, referrals, TEI headers and referral options.
-Each explained in the section below.
+Trainers can explain that this section allows the admin user to customize features such as filters, completion percentage, mandatory search, referrals, TEI headers and referral options.
+Each section is explained below.

-To add a specific setting:
+To add a program specific setting:

 * Click on _Add a Program Settings_, and a dialog will appear.

 ![](images/androidsettingswebapp/image11.png)

 * Click on the dropdown that will show a list of programs.
 * Clicking on a program will show the different filters to configure.
-The category combo filter depends on the category combo name.

 ![](images/androidsettingswebapp/image10.png)

-TEI without searching: Offer online and offline search, as well as allow the user to create a TEI without a prior search.
+TEI without searching: Offer online and offline search, as well as allowing the user to create a TEI without a prior search.

 TEI Header (**New 2.3.1**): Assign a specific attribute or expression that will be displayed as a header in TEI cards.